Dr Katherine Lee

 - Scientific writing award – University of Cambridge, 2004

-Dr Katherine Lee's main area of interest within the hospital is in the design and analysis of clinical trials.
+A/Prof Lee's main area of interest within the hospital is in the design and analysis of clinical trials.
 She is an active member of the team for a broad range of trials being carried out across the Melbourne Children's Campus.
 She also has a keen interest in preterm children, and in particular the longitudinal development of this at risk population.

-Dr Lee also has a statistical research focus in the methods of multiple imputation for dealing with missing data.
+A/Prof Lee also has a statistical research focus in the methods of multiple imputation for dealing with missing data.
 Her particular interest is in practical issues surrounding the implementation of this approach in the context of large longitudinal studies.

 - Melbourne Children's Trials Centre